Yaq8bi/YhAkademinExercises/README.md

 ## What is resistance?
 What is the unit of resistance?

 ## What is the most manufactured device in history?
-The transistor is most manufactured device in history

 ## What is an integer number?

 ## What is a real number?
+The real number is a number that exist in real world (For example every number above 0 (>))
 ## What is a prime number?

 ## What is RAM(Random Access Memory)?